thomassuedbroecker/iascable-starting-point/README.md

 ## Pre-requisites for the example

-Following tools need to be installed on your local computer for follow the step by step instructions.
+Following tools need to be installed on your local computer to follow the step by step instructions.

 * Terraform
 * Git